parallax/filament-comments/README.md

 #### 1. Page actions

-Open the page where you want the comments action to appear, this will most likely be the `View` resource page.
+Open the page where you want the comments action to appear, this will most likely be the `ViewResource` page.

 Add the `CommentsAction` to the `getHeaderActions()` method.